A 90-minute drive from Melbourne, the former gold-rush town offer rich pickings for thrifters, trail riders and coffee lovers.

 For a taste of Castlemaine’s famed boho life, check in to the super-eco, rainwater-fed Riversdale Retreat in Chewton, 15 minutes’ drive from the centre of the town.
 Short-listed for a coveted World Architecture Festival Award, the house is scattered with Japanese elements, including a tatami area for quiet contemplation.
 Outside, there’s bushland and 'roos and a firepit begging to be lit.

 But where to for dinner?
 Drive to Castlemaine’s The Mill dining precinct for woodfired pizzas at The Taproom, a brewery co-owned by ex-Hunters & Collectors drummer Doug Falconer.
-Stick around for live music after 8pm.

 In need of a delicious pick- me-up?
 On your way to Harcourt’s mountain-bike trails, swing past Johnny Baker’s Drive-In patisserie where tattooed, bearded bakers turn out exquisite treats and cracking pies.
 Order the frankfurt croissant, made with Belgian butter and a snag from Castlemaine’s own fleischermeister, Ralf Fink.